-The International Inclusive Education Program responds to the critical and growing need for school personnel at international schools to have adequate support in serving students with learning differences.
-Our 5-course program prepares general educators, special educators, counselors, educational leaders, and other school personnel to design and deliver effective accommodations, modifications, and interventions within general education setting.
-Participants can choose from three participation options: Complete all five courses as experience only, complete the courses and a set of job-embedded activities for a digital badge in International Inclusive Education from the ASCD Student Growth Center, or complete all requirements for SUNY University credit.
+Our program in International Inclusive Educational Leadership responds to the critical and growing need for school personnel at international schools to have solid skills in serving students with learning and behavior differences.
+Our 5-course program prepares leaders, general educators, special educators, counselors, and other school personnel to lead inclusive education efforts at their schools.
+Our content prepares participants to lead teams in the design and delivery of effective accommodations, modifications, and interventions within general education settings.
+Participants can choose from three participation options: Complete all five courses as experience only, complete the courses and a set of job-embedded activities for a digital badge in International Inclusive Leadership from the ASCD Student Growth Center, or complete all requirements for university level credit.

 Options and Costs

 Experience Only.
 For the experience only option, participants are included in all online and face-to-face activities and participate actively.
 Participants do not submit assignments or activities for feedback in this model.
 Completion leads to a certificate of attendance from ASCD Student Growth Center.
 Tuition for this option is $750 per course.

 Digital Badge of Competency.
 For the digital badge option, participants are included in all online and face-to-face activities and participate actively.
 Participants also submit assignments for feedback in this model.
 Completion leads to a Digital Badge in International Inclusive Education from ASCD Student Growth Center.
 Tuition for this option is $750 per course.